wenbin11/Projects/C++/DJApplication/README.md

 <br>

 <h2>Introduction</h2>
 <p>The DJAppication is a GUI application which uses C++ and a GUI library called JUCE to run.
-The application is made to look like a DJ deck which allows the user to add songs and play around with it.
+The application is made to act like a DJ deck which allows the user to add songs and play around with it.
 The features include changing the speed, volume and also the time of the song.
 It also features a playlist component which allows the user to add their desired songs and play it when they want to. </p>

 <h2>Modules</h2>
 <ul>